klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 ### Mixed Reality Toolkit Diagnostic System & Visual Profiler {#MRTKProfiler}

+The Mixed Reality Toolkit provides its own profiler which is part of the developed app.
+It is enabled by default and can be noticed as a floating window at the bottom of the field of view.

+#### Working with the Visual Profiler {#WorkingVisualProfiler}

 If you include the MRTK in the scene using "Mixed Reality Toolkit > Add to Scene and Configure", the Visual Profiler Window is enabled by default.
 In Play Mode and in the deployed application, it appears as a small floating window at the bottom of the user's field of view.
 At the top, it shows the application's current framerate.